CV tips for teaching assistants

 Put your qualifications centre stage

-If you’re an experienced TA and you have completed a vast array of training and development programmes, ensure they appear near the top of your CV.
+If you’re an experienced TA and you have completed a vast array of training and development programmes, put that information front and centre.
+By that, we mean to make it stand out at the top of your CV.

-Although the exact requirements will vary by school, you can still demonstrate your suitability for the role and make an immediate impression.
+Sure, different schools have their own specific requirements for teaching assistants, but you can still demonstrate your suitability and make an immediate impression.

-In instances where the job description asks for certain qualifications, make sure you list the relevant ones you have, as well as any of the following if they are applicable:
+And when the job description specifically asks for certain qualifications, make sure you list the relevant ones you have, not forgetting to include any other applicable credentials, such as:

 - Educational qualifications in GCSE Maths, English and Science (A-level or equivalent if you have them)